EstelleLeRenard/testgithub/README.md

 -------------
 I'm just testing Git Hub

-I'm not a developer and I don't know how to use it yet.
+I'm not a developer and I am learning how to use it.